Homelessness in Seattle: Medical problems

-Many homeless people have health problems.
-Diabetes is a common ailment.
+Many homeless people also struggle with health problems, like diabetes.
 Many homeless people do not seek or cannot afford adequate healthcare.
-In 2003, 47% of homeless individuals had one chronic condition.
-Health conditions among homeless persons in the Seattle area have included a history of alcohol or substance abuse; more than half had a cardiovascular disease; and a quarter had a mental health issue.
+In 2003, 47% of homeless individuals suffered from at least one chronic health condition.
+Such health conditions can frequently include a history of alcohol or substance abuse; more than half had cardiovascular disease; and a quarter struggled from mental illnesses.
 Common causes of death among homeless people in the Seattle area include exposure, intoxication, cardiovascular disease, and homicide.
 In 2003, the average age of death of a homeless person was 47.
 697 homeless people died in King County between 2012 and 2017.

 Harassment

 In December 2007, the Seattle City Council unanimously passed a measure prohibiting malicious harassment of a homeless person and declaring the act a misdemeanor.
 This law makes it illegal to damage a homeless person's personal items as well.